Fast-and-frugal trees

-Basic Organization
+Basic organization

 Construction

 The basic elements are the cues.
 The cues are ranked, with one cue at each level of the tree and an exit node at each level (except for two exit nodes for the last cue at the last level of the tree).
 Whenever a cue is used, a question is asked about the value of the cue.
 The answers to the questions might immediately lead to an exit, or they might lead to a further question (and eventually to an exit).
 A characteristic property of fast-and-frugal trees is that, for each question, there is at least one possible answer that leads to an exit.

 In the literature on fast-and-frugal trees, many different algorithms have been proposed for (1) ordering cues and (2) deciding which possible answer to a question about a cue leads immediately to an exit.
 A fast-and-frugal tree is fully defined if both the following conditions are met.
 Often, in order to keep construction simple and intuitive, the algorithms use (1) simple measures of cue "goodness" (e.g., correlation between cue and category, considering each cue independently of the other cues) and (2) make simple choices about exits (e.g., decide on each exit independently of the other exits), but more complex algorithms have been proposed as well.

 Execution

 To use a fast-and-frugal tree, begin at the root and check one cue at a time.
-At each step, one of the possible outcomes is an exit node which allows for a decision (or action) -- if an exit is reached, stop; otherwise, continue until an exit is reached. you take an exit, stop; otherwise, continue and ask more questions until an exit is reached.
+At each step, one of the possible outcomes is an exit node which allows for a decision (or action)—if an exit is reached, stop; otherwise, continue until an exit is reached.
+Take an exit, stop; otherwise, continue and ask more questions until an exit is reached.

-Figure 1 illustrates a fast-and-frugal tree for classifying a patient as “high risk” of having a heart stroke and thus having to be sent to the “coronary care unit” or as "low risk” and thus having to be sent to a “regular nursing bed" (Green& Mehr, 1997).
+Figure 1 illustrates a fast-and-frugal tree for classifying a patient as "high risk" of having a heart stroke and thus having to be sent to the "coronary care unit" or as "low risk" and thus having to be sent to a "regular nursing bed" (Green & Mehr, 1997).

 Consider three patients, John, Mary, and Jack: